Beginner's Guide to Homeowners Associations

 There’s one more wrinkle to the topic of what is a homeowners association and should you buy into one: the impact it may have on securing your mortgage.

-When you buy into an HOA, you may need additional documentation for your lender.
-If your bid is accepted, the lender will likely request a homeowners association certification, called HOA cert for short.
+When you buy a property that is part of an HOA, you may need additional documentation for your lender.
+If your bid is accepted, the lender will likely request a homeowners association certification, called an HOA cert for short.
 This document provides your lender with a snapshot of how the HOA is being run, and may provide information such as:

 • How old the project is